raihanhosen01/raihanhosen01/README.md

 - 🌱 I’m currently learning Redux 🤣
 - 👯 I’m looking to collaborate with other programmers
-- 🥅 2021 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Completing Web Development
 - ⚡ Fun fact: I love to editing and reading

 ### Connect with me: